 Although we can make some exceptions, we will generally do the presentations in chronological order.
-However, please do not shy away from one of the early cases just because that would mean you are presenting early.
+However, please do not shy away from one of the early cases just because that would mean you have to be one of the first ones to present.
 For one thing, my expectations are lower for the early presentations, given the more restricted time to do background research and less familiarity with how things will work.
 In addition, one significant advantage to presenting early is that you receive early feedback and have more time to do more research and fine-tune the final research paper before it is due, and before the end-of-semester crunch.
 In this sense, presenting last can be a disadvantage.
-Presumably your presentation will be better, but you will be less able to respond to feedback.
+Your presentation might be a little better, but you will have less be less able to respond to feedback.

 You should move as quickly as possible to select a war to serve as the topic of your research paper for the class.
 The sooner you select a topic, the sooner you can move ahead with your reading, and the sooner I can set up a schedule of presentations, select the background reading, and provide suggestions as to sources for your projects.
 (Depending on which cases you pick, I may have many or few suggestions.)
-With paper #1 due March 1, I would like you to select your topic by the third week of class (February 1).
+With paper #1 due March 6, I would like you to select your topic by the fourth week of class (February 7), if possible.
 Email me with your topic at any time.
+I will respond with some suggested sources, more for some wars than for others.
+There is no penalty for a late selection of papers, but the later you select your topic, the less time you will have to work on the paper.

 Selecting a topic early is also important so that you can begin collecting research materials.
-A fair amount of material will be available on the internet, especially in the form of journal articles, but other material is available only in books.
-Some books, but perhaps not too many, might be available for free on the internet.
-Hopefully most other books will be available in Rutgers libraries.
-If not, you might have to go through EZ Borrow or Interlibrary Loan (if these are unfamiliar, ask the librarian at the Alexander Library Reference Desk for details).
+As I noted earlier, although all journals and many books are available in digitized form from Rutgers library, and other books are available in hard copy at Alexander Library, for other books you may have to go through EZ Borrow, UBorrow, or Interlibrary Loan.
 These are reasonably good systems, but they do not work overnight, so please do not put off your collection of research materials until the last minute.